Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Do you want to protect your above ground or in-ground swimming pool from debris, bacteria, leaves, and other contaminants?
+Do you want to protect your in-ground or above ground swimming pool from debris, bacteria, leaves, and other contaminants?
 Then you must get yourself a pool cover.
 These covers, as the name implies, keeps contaminants from your pool water.

 However, after some time and due to certain factors, you might observe your pool cover start to lose shape and sag.
 Why does this happen, and how can you prevent this?